- No recent items

 Trolling rods are preferable if you’re looking to go after heavier fish.
 Trolling is where lines that have hooks on them are dragged behind a boat, in hopes fish might bite.
 They’re designed to handle big fish like salmon and walleyes.

 These types of rods are used during fly fishing, in which an artificial “fly” is used to lure in catches.
 The weighted line brings the weightless fly to the fish, and fly rods are often used in both freshwater and saltwater fishing for everything from trout and salmon to bass.

 At Sportsman’s Warehouse, we have hundreds of rods available for whatever type of fishing trip you’re headed out on.
 Want to talk things through with an expert?
-We’re here to help by calling 800-286-3076, or by emailing us here.
+Check out your local store on our store locator.

 - Fishing > Fishing Rods